pumba250/simpleBlog/README.md

-simpleBlog
-PHP+Mysql
+simpleBlog.
+PHP+Mysql.
 Installation:
-place all files in the root directory. run your.url/install.php
+Place all files in the root directory.
+Run your.url/install.php
-After installation delete install.php and dir "sql", register a new user, he will have administrator rights. enjoy :))
+After installation delete install.php and dir "sql".
+Register a new user if he's the first, he will have administrator rights.
+Enjoy :))